jamesm224/ProSynTaxDB-workflow/README.md

 ### Edit Workflow Parameters
 #### 1. Edit ```inputs/config.yaml```:
-This is the experimental configuration file, where you will specify ProSynTaxDB file paths, directory paths, and more.
+This is the experimental configuration file, where you will specify ProSynTax file paths, directory paths, and more.

 - **Required** edits:
-  - `nodes_file`: path to your installation of ProSynTaxDB_nodes.dmp file for Kaiju (completed earlier in step [Installing ProSynTaxDB](#installing-prosyntaxdb)).
+  - `nodes_file`: path to your installation of ProSynTax_nodes.dmp file for Kaiju (completed earlier in step [Installing ProSynTax](#installing-prosyntax)).
-  - `names_file`: path to your installation of ProSynTaxDB_names.dmp file for Kaiju.
+  - `names_file`: path to your installation of ProSynTax_names.dmp file for Kaiju.
-  - `fmi_file`: path to your installation of ProSynTaxDB_file.fmi file for Kaiju.
+  - `fmi_file`: path to your installation of ProSynTax_file.fmi file for Kaiju.
   - `diamond_file`: path to your installation of CyCOG6.dmnd database file for BLAST.
   - `genus_list`: list of genus you would like to extract raw read count for.
     - Default: ['Synechococcus', 'Prochlorococcus', 'unclassified']